 Our initial project was to build a proof-of-concept, which is where we usually like to start with a large technical project.
 Let’s make the light switch on and off, and make it look relatively pretty in the process.

-A big part of this project is the automated test suite.
-When dealing with low-level binary protocols, you want to make sure that each bit matches the specification exactly.
+An essential aspect of this project is the automated test suite, ensuring that every bit of the low-level binary protocols matches the specification accurately.
 Sometimes this meant testing before firmware had finished being developed.
-To make this work, we developed simulated versions of the nodes themselves, which send and receive packets in the same fashion.
-A larger simulation was developed to simulate the actual airwaves, and clashing radio transmissions on the same frequency at the same time, much like in the way physics simulation would work in a video game.
-This can give us confidence in the rollout of the lights.
+To make this work, we developed simulated versions of the nodes to mimic the packet exchange.
+To simulate the actual airwaves, we built a larger simulation that takes into account clashing radio transmissions on the same frequency and at the same time.